-Financial Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
+Financial Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard Accounting Practices: finances are managed in compliance with GAAP.
 Financial Transparency: expenditures and contracts are posted on the school's site.
 Internal Controls: the school's internal controls are compliant.
 Approaches Standard The school was informed of non-compliance with accounting practices, financial transparency, or internal controls, and prompt action to correct is in evidence.
-Does Not Meet Standard The school is operating under a notification of fiscal concern or a notification of possible or imminent closure OR the school was informed of non-compliance with accounting practices, financial transparency, or internal controls and the issues were not corrected within 30 days.
+Does Not Meet Standard The school is operating under a notification of fiscal concern or a notification of possible or imminent closure OR The school was informed of non-compliance with accounting practices, financial transparency, or internal controls and the issues were not corrected within 30 days.

-Appendix C: Charter
+Appendix B: Charter